-21 Web Directories That Still Have Value
+21 Web Directories You'll Still Want To Use

 20. Alignable

-Alignable is a small business network first and a directory second.
+Alignable is a small business referral network first, and a web directory second.

-It’s designed to help local business owners connect and collaborate with each other.
+It’s designed to help local business owners connect, collaborate, and refer business to each other.

-The site has racked up over 4.5 million members in under 5 years of operation and receives over 4 million monthly visits.
+The site has racked up over 7 million members in less than ten years of operation, and receives over 3.3 million monthly visits.

-This can be a valuable site for generating new business through referrals, partnerships, and more.
+Alignable can be a valuable site for generating new business through referrals, partnerships, and more.

 21. Local.com